-- Involve relevant agencies who may have an involvement with the person, and their family/carers. - Involve key people such as health professionals, social workers, specialist challenging behaviour nurse, psychologist etc. - Identify behaviours and settings that result in harm or damage from past incident reports/records. - Determine the likelihood of an incident requiring restrictive physical intervention occurring. - Identify the degree of potential harm/damage resulting from not intervening. - Document the agreed management strategies and the risk levels. - If risks of intervening remain high risk, seek specialist advice and support. - Agree review date and monitor that the protocols and management strategies are working effectively. - Communicate the outcome of the risk assessment and management strategies/protocol to all relevant parties. - Implement necessary training where training needs are identified.
+- Involve all staff who may have an involvement with the pupil, and their family/carers. - Involve key people such as health professionals, social workers, specialist challenging behaviour nurse, psychologist etc. who may be working with the pupil. - Determine the likelihood of an incident requiring restrictive physical intervention occurring. - Identify the degree of potential harm/damage resulting from not intervening. - Document the agreed management strategies and the risk levels. - If risks of intervening remain high risk, seek specialist advice and support. - Agree review date and monitor that the protocols and management strategies are working effectively. - Communicate the outcome of the risk assessment and management strategies/protocol to all relevant parties. - Implement necessary training where training needs are identified.

-Where the need for a restrictive physical intervention is agreed, it is important that appropriate steps are taken to minimise the risks to the person and staff.
+Where the need for a restrictive physical intervention is agreed, it is important that appropriate steps are taken to minimise the risks to the pupil and staff.
 Adequate staff must be available to safely complete any holding and restraint that is undertaken as part of a planned strategy.